 Comments On Neb.
 Dental Rules Sought

-The Nebraska Department of Health and Human Services (DHHS) will keep public hearings to receive extra feedback on proposed adjustments to Title 172, Chapters 53, 56, and fifty-seven of the Nebraska Administrative Code (NAC).
+The Nebraska Department of Health and Human Services (DHHS) will hold public hearings to receive extra feedback on proposed adjustments to Title 172, Chapters 53, 56, and fifty-seven of the Nebraska Administrative Code (NAC).
 The proposed adjustments within the 3 chapters will affect Unlicensed Dental Assistants and the Licensure of Dental Assistants; Licensure of Dentists — Minimal, Moderate, or General Anesthesia/Deep Sedation; and Licensure of Dental Hygienists, respectively.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) describes dental phobia as a “marked and chronic worry that is immoderate or unreasonable.”
 It additionally assumes that the person acknowledges that the worry is excessive or unreasonable.
-However, in recent times, there was a recognition that the time period “dental phobia” can be a misnomer.
+However, in recent times, there has been a recognition that the time period “dental phobia” can be a misnomer.

 The difference between tension, fear, and phobia